williswschan/postfix-relay/README.md

-How to Build and Run Your Own Container Images
+Here is how to build and run your own container images;

 git clone https://github.com/williswschan/postfix-relay.git